devfile/registry/README.md

 - Stack name
 - Why the refresh is needed
 - Why the refresh cannot wait until the next regularly scheduled refresh
-- The `/area registry` string somewhere in the issue description, so that the `area/registry` label gets added.
+- `/area registry` somewhere in the issue description, so that the `area/registry` label gets added.

 ## Developing